Azure/azure-monitor-baseline-alerts/docs/content/patterns/specialized/hpc/_index.md

 [Monitoring for HPC Cache]()
 [Monitoring for Azure Managed Lustre]()

+## GPU Monitoring

+We are working on explicit GPU metrics to monitor to for HPC/AI workloads.
+Until then, Azure HPC Ubuntu VMs come with [Moneo](https://github.com/Azure/Moneo)

 ## 📣Feedback 📣

 Once you've had an opportunity to deploy the solution we'd love to hear from you!
 Click [here](https://aka.ms/alz/monitor/feedback) to leave your feedback.